-The College has also trained both the academic staff and admin personnel to monitor any unusual events and behaviour among students and staff and report to the chair of the Prevent Lead.
-Relevant training materials are available to academic and support services staff outlining the requirements of reporting.
-With the help of the Prevent partners, the College intends to continue the Safeguarding training periodically.
+The College has also provided training to both the academic staff and admin personnel to monitor any unusual events and behaviour amongst students and staff and report to the Chair of the Prevent Lead Team.
+The relevant training materials are made available to the academic and support services staff outlining the requirements of reporting.
+The College intends to continue the Safeguarding training programmes periodically with the help of Prevent partners